The Legend of the Mystical Ninja: Reception

 According to Famitsu, The Legend of the Mystical Ninja sold 51,680 copies in its first week on the market and 521,205 copies during its lifetime in Japan.
-The Japanese publication Micom BASIC Magazine ranked the game ninth in popularity in its October 1991 issue, and it received a 24.78/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 10 spot.
+The Japanese publication Micom BASIC Magazine ranked the game second in popularity in its October 1991 issue, and it received a 24.78/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 10 spot.
 It also garnered generally favorable reception from critics.

 In 2010, the game was included as one of the titles in the book 1001 Video Games You Must Play Before You Die.
 GamesRadar ranked it as the 45th best SNES game for its "stellar ancient Japan-inspired soundtrack, beautiful graphics alive with color, and just enough challenge to make it a very addictive affair.
-It’s not breaking down any barriers for platforming or RPGs, but it’s definitely one of the top games on the SNES."
-In 1995, Total! rated the game 79th on their Top 100 SNES Games writing: "It’s a mixture of arcade action and role playing and what’s more it’s a right bloody good laugh."
+It's not breaking down any barriers for platforming or RPGs, but it's definitely one of the top games on the SNES."
+In 1995, Total! rated the game 79th on their Top 100 SNES Games writing: "It's a mixture of arcade action and role playing and what's more it's a right bloody good laugh."
 IGN listed the game 32nd in its "Top 100 SNES Games of All Time."

 According to Electronic Gaming Monthly, the game "didn't catch on too much in the U.S." but was popular in Japan.